NVIDIA/aistore/docs/etl.md

 ais-target-fsxhp     1/1     Running   0          46m
 ```

-So we see that we have 1 proxy and 2 targets.
+We can see that the cluster is running with 1 proxy and 2 targets.
 After we initialize the ETL container, we expect two more pods to start (`#targets == #etl_containers`).

 ```console